 The station is supplied with pre-set report styles that are distributed among all windows that contain printing reports commands.
 These styles may be modified, copied, relocated or replaced with user specified styles.
-The sequence of report elements is processed in the same order in which it is shown in the Report Setup window.
+The sequence of report elements is processed in the same order in which it is shown in the REPORT SETUP window.
 The order of the report blocks in the report can be changed if the blocks will be moved with the mouse (hold left mouse key) on the setup window.

-Fig. 112: Report setup window
+Fig. 111: Report setup window

-For general description see the Reference Manual chapter 8 - Report Setup.
+For general description see the "Clarity reference guide", chapter 8 - Report Setup.

-AUDIT TRAIL: Opens the Audit Trail file of this instrument.
+AUDIT TRAIL: Opens the audit trail file of this instrument.